-Some forms of “marijuana,” products sourced from “marijuana” plants, are currently legal under Minnesota cannabis laws.
+Most forms of “marijuana,” products sourced from cannabis plants, are now legal under Minnesota cannabis laws.

-One such category is marijuana within the limits of Minnesota’s medical marijuana program, by registered, lawfully participating patients.
+One category of legal marijuana within the limits of Minnesota’s medical marijuana program, by registered, lawfully participating patients.

 Another example is Epidiolex.
 Made from “marijuana;” Epidiolex is a new prescription form of CBD.
 And the federal version of the federal Controlled Substance Act now lists it in Schedule 5.

 THC is the component of marijuana that gives adult-users their desired psychoactive effect.
 (CBD, the other most important component, has no psychoactive effect.)
-Minnesota’s Schedule 1 lists THC separately (in addition to “marijuana”).
-But non-psychoactive CBD is not listed.
+Minnesota’s Schedule 3 now lists THC separately (in addition to “marijuana”).
+But non-psychoactive CBD is not >listed.

-The “Schedule 1” label means “no currently accepted medical use.”
+The “Schedule 1” label still lingering federally for marijuana, means “no currently accepted medical use.”

 But in 1988, DEA Administrative Law Judge Francis Young, recommended moving marijuana to Schedule 2.
 The DEA Administrative Judge’s decision rested on the ground that since in 1988 a significant minority of doctors endorse it; it then had a “currently accepted medical use.”